 For example, a Yahoo!
 Answers search for the keywords “aluminum siding” brings up a few possible topic ideas.
 Common questions asked include, “How do you paint aluminum siding?” and “How can you repair loose aluminum siding?”
 Posts that thoroughly answer such questions will be useful to your readers.

 Dispel Some Common Myths About the Topic

 Another approach to consider when it comes to jazzing up dry topics is that of dispelling some common myths.
-Readers tend to enjoy an element of mystery or surprise in what they read, so revealing the “truths” behind some common misconceptions can be both intriguing and enlightening.
+Readers tend to enjoy an element of mystery or surprise in what they read.
+Revealing the “truths” behind common misconceptions both intrigues and enlightens.